backstage/backstage/CONTRIBUTING.md

 Backstage is released under the Apache 2.0 License, and original creations contributed to this repo are accepted under the same license.

-You can find out more about the types of contributions over at [getting involved](https://backstage.io/docs/getting-started/getting-involved)!

 If you need help, just jump into our [Discord chatroom](https://discord.gg/backstage-687207715902193673).

 ## Table of Contents